TusharChugh/ExperimentsWithBits/ScrabbleWithStuff/README.md

+The rules of the game can be found in Wikipedia.

+To get started, the project can be imported in Intellij or Eclipse.
+Alternative to run the project just execute 'gradle run' on command line

+Instructions for placing tiles:

 1. For placing the tiles:
 Use coordinates to enter the values of tile.
 Like 8,8 for center of the board Sorry, I know it is inconvinient to use it like this.
 I want to do drag and drop but didn't get time